typescript-cheatsheets/react/docs/basic/troubleshooting/ts-config.md

 }
 ```

+You can find more [recommended TS config here](https://github.com/tsconfig/bases).

 Please open an issue and discuss if there are better recommended choices for React.

 Selected flags and why we like them: